-3.4 Training and testing the model.
+3.4 Training and Testing the Model.

 Table 2 shows the attributes of cervical cancer that was selected from the genetic algorithm process.
-The selected features was used at the training and testing phase.
+The selected features were used at the training and testing phase.
 SVM (Support Vector Machine) was used to create a model that will classify a trained dataset as either cancerous or non-cancerous.